 Humans and other mammals (including pigs, cats, dogs, foxes, badgers, martens, otters, or minks) can also become infected with avian influenza viruses through intensive contact with infected poultry.
 Transmission through food is not possible.

-Poultry keepers:inside should pay special attention to compliance with biosecurity measures: Direct and indirect contacts between poultry and wild birds should be prevented at all costs.
-In case of unclear health problems in poultry farms, a veterinary examination should be carried out without fail.
+Poultry farmers should pay special attention to the observance of biosecurity measures: direct and indirect contacts between poultry and wild birds should be prevented at all costs.
+In case of health problems of the animals in poultry farms, a veterinary examination should be carried out without fail and avian influenza should be ruled out.
 For early detection and prevention of further spread, all wild waterfowl and birds of prey found dead must be reported to the locally competent district administrative authority (official veterinarian).
-In view of the above, we would also like to point out that every poultry holding must be reported to the competent district administrative authority.
+Such animals should not be touched and left at the site where they were found.
+The recovery and examinations will be arranged by the authority.

 Avian influenza surveillance in Austria

-Last updated: 24.03.2023
+Last updated: 19.09.2023